-Cloud (online) enrolled students are required to attend campus mode conducted activities for all units in the course (with the exception of units SEE010 and SEP490) during the corresponding Engineering Practice Week in a trimester.
-Attendance at campus mode activities is compulsory and failure to attend will result in a fail grade being awarded for the respective affected unit(s) for that particular trimester.
+Cloud (online) enrolled students may be required to attend campus mode conducted activities during the corresponding intensive week in a trimester.
+Attendance at campus mode activities is linked to assessment requirements within the Engineering programmes, failure to attend will result in not meeting the hurdle requirement of the respective assessment.
+Thus, a fail grade shall be awarded for the respective affected unit(s) for that particular trimester.

 Note: Students’ enrolled in the off campus or Cloud (online) mode will be required to attend campus based activities at scheduled sessions during the trimester intensive week.
 Cloud (online) international students will be required to obtain a visitor visa to undertake these campus based activities.
 International students are unable to apply for a student visa for this course.